The Sabbath

 Exo 20:11 For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.

-This text confirms that the seventh day that God blessed and sanctified at the close of Creation week was named by Him as the Sabbath day - the Sabbath was thus instituted before sin entered.
+Thus the Sabbath Commandment, given in writing by God Himself, confirms that the seventh day that God blessed and sanctified at the close of Creation week was named by Him (on Sinai) as the Sabbath day - the Sabbath was thus instituted before sin entered.

 From Genesis chapter 1 we know that the Biblical day begins and ends at evening (sunset).
 The Bible divides the day into evening (the dark part) and morning (the light part).
 The midnight start to the new day is inherited from pagan Rome.